sakshisingh1809/lichtblyck_forecasting/README.md

 # Column names

-Column names are standardized in order to more quickly identify what its values mean, but also to be able to do a correct resampling of the timeseries (see resampling example below).
+Dataframe column names, as well as Series names, are standardized in order to more quickly identify what its values mean, but also to be able to do a correct resampling of the timeseries (see resampling example below).

 ## Discrete, time-integrated quantities
 These are quantities that only make sense when the *duration* of the time period they apply to is also specified.